 I'm not sure anyone talks about college writing classes.
 Movies say we have our classes in auditoriums.
-Those are only intro classes.
-Writing classes, also known as writing workshops, never have over eighteen people usually.
+Writing classes, also known as workshops, never have over eighteen people.
 I have one with twelve people right now.
 One time only six people showed up.
-On the first day, we … Continue reading What writing classes always are…
+On the first day, we introduce ourselves for almost seven minutes each. … Continue reading What writing classes are like

-Writers are always strange people.
+Writers are strange people.
 Perhaps we're not even people at all.
-Not many people - in the whole world - can create an entire world from nothing.
-Something as small as a 65 character text could turn into a 70,000 novel without even trying.
-But are we human if we're gods of our own … Continue reading Are we human?
+Few people can create an entire world from nothing.
+Something as small as sixty-five words can turn into a 70,000-word novel without trying.
+But are we human if we're gods of our own worlds?
+We are sometimes quiet, sitting off to the side.
+Some of … Continue reading Are we human?

 I changed my ways of getting books...a bit.
 As a child, I loved fresh books.
 The new book smell was intoxicating.
 I liked the idea of owning something that no one else had owned before.
 It was mine.
 But since I got to college, money and gifts hadn't come as much as they used to. … Continue reading Thrift the books